Understanding Light

 How to Determine the Right Light for Your Scene

-So, how do you know when the light is right?
 The answer depends on what you’re trying to achieve.
-If I want warmth and depth, I go for golden hour.
-If I’m aiming for tranquillity, I wait for the very end of golden hour into blue hour.
+If you want warmth and depth, go for golden hour.
+If you’re aiming for tranquillity, try waiting for the very end of golden hour into blue hour.
 For high contrast and bold textures, midday sun can work.
-Over time, I’ve developed an instinct for how different lighting conditions affect the mood of an image, but it took practice.
+Over time, you’ll developed an instinct for how different lighting conditions affect the mood of an image.

 Post-Processing for Light